colinhacks/zod/README.md

 // => { success: true; data: 'billie' }
 ```

-The result is a _discriminated union_ so you can handle errors very conveniently:
+The result is a _discriminated union_, so you can handle errors very conveniently:

 ```ts
 const result = stringSchema.safeParse("billie");